awsdocs/aws-mobile-developer-guide/doc_source/web-add-storage.rst

 Set Up the Backend
 ------------------

-Enable the User File Storage feature by running the following comands in the root folder of your app.
+Enable the User File Storage feature by running the following commands in the root folder of your app.

 .. code:: bash